The Foodlink Kitchen

 About this project

-Moving Foodlink’s Community Kitchen to our operational headquarters is a dream that has finally come to fruition.
+Moving Foodlink’s kitchen to our operational headquarters is a dream that has finally come to fruition.
 This critical asset needed space to grow, and the 8,000 square feet of space on Joseph Avenue no longer met the needs of our organizational goals or this community.

-In 2016, we broke ground and completed construction on our $4.9 million Community Kitchen, which now occupies 28,000 square feet of space behind our distribution center on Mt.
+In 2016, we broke ground and completed construction on our $4.9 million facility, which now occupies 28,000 square feet of space behind our distribution center on Mt.
 Read Boulevard.
 The construction phase of this transformational project was completed on Nov.
 18 and our staff began meal production in their new home on Dec.
-5. The final phase of our fundraising campaign to secure the remaining dollars necessary to complete the project is underway.
+5.

-As our staff settles in and gets acclimated to their new surroundings and state-of-the-art equipment, we can begin focusing on three critical program areas: Serving more healthy meals for children, enhancing our Value-Added Processing operations, and creating a sustainable culinary workforce training program.
+This transformative project focuses on three critical program areas: (1) Serving more healthy meals for children, (2) Enhancing our Value-Added Processing operations, and (3) Creating a sustainable culinary workforce training program.

 Having everyone at Foodlink finally under one roof will enable us to strengthen our organizational culture and commitment to a healthy, hunger-free community.

 This project would not be possible without the generous support of the Rochester community.
 Major funders so far for the project include: Empire State Development funding through the Finger Lakes Regional Economic Development Council, Greater Rochester Health Foundation, The Wegman Family Charitable Foundation and ESL Charitable Foundation.
 Wegmans Food Markets, whose gift helped to mobilize community support for the project, is also providing expertise with the implementation of the culinary workforce training phase of this project.

-If you would like to provide financial support for this project, you can donate online and select the “Community Kitchen” option in the menu provided, or reach out to our Director of Development, Kathleen Kiernan, at (585) 413-5054 or firstname.lastname@example.org.
+If you would like to provide financial support for this project, you can donate online and select the “Community Kitchen” option in the menu provided, or call us at (585) 328-3380.